spockbots/city/docs-source/source/edu/python.rst

             print("I am following the line ")
             time.sleep(0.1)

-Now e can call it just as follows
+Now we can call it just as follows

 ::